EnterpriseDB/tpa/docs/configure-instance.md

         shared_buffers: '64MB'
 ```

-Here, we see **work_mem**, **max_connections** & **shared_buffers** are all being defined - note that these should be defined as `<variable>: <value>`.
-To see what Postgres variables are possible to set, either read the documentation for the relevant Postgres version, or look in **$PGDATA/postgresql.conf** on a Postgres server.
+Here, we see **work_mem**, **max_connections** & **shared_buffers** are all
+being defined - note that these should be defined as `<variable>: <value>`.
+To
+see what Postgres variables are possible to set, either read the documentation
+for the relevant Postgres version, or look in **$PGDATA/postgresql.conf** on a
+Postgres server.

-During the deploy phase, TPAexec creates a directory on each Postgres node which contains files with settings which override those set in **$PGDATA/postgresql.conf**.
-This directory conf.d is included as the last line in $PGDATA/postgresql.conf by the setting:
+During the deploy phase, TPAexec creates a directory on each Postgres node which
+contains files with settings which override those set in
+**$PGDATA/postgresql.conf**.
+This directory conf.d is included as the last line
+in $PGDATA/postgresql.conf by the setting:

 ```
 include_dir = 'conf.d'
 ```

-and is created in the $PGDATA directory ( **/opt/postgres/data** by default).
+...and is created in the $PGDATA directory ( **/opt/postgres/data** by default).

-Multiple files within the include directory are processed in file name order (according to C locale rules, i.e. numbers before letters, and uppercase letters before lowercase ones) - this means that only the last setting encountered for a particular parameter while the server is reading configuration files will be used.
+Multiple files within the include directory are processed in file name order
+(according to C locale rules, i.e. numbers before letters, and uppercase
+letters before lowercase ones).
+This means that while the server is reading
+configuration files, it will only use the last setting encountered for a
+particular parameter.

 ```
 [postgres-server]$ ls $PGDATA/conf.d